SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 And also just wanna give a shoutout in this moment to folks in the chat.
 We've got Brent in here.
 I see we've got Florian as well.

 Yeah!
 So what we're doing, for anyone who's just kinda joining us at this moment, we are building a state machine that represents the logic for, like, a range slider input.
-And so to do that, we've imported a createMachine utility from @zag-js/core.
+And so to do that, we've imported a `createMachine` utility from `@zag-js/core`.
 We've given it three things so far, so an initial state, which is the name "idle."
-We've given it a "context" object that has just some data we need to keep track of.
-And then we've got a "states" object with… our three states are properties of that.
+We've given it a "`context`" object that has just some data we need to keep track of.
+And then we've got a "`states`" object with… our three states are properties of that.
 So that's what we're up to so far.

 <i class="timecode">[00:33:27]</i> **Segun:** Nice.